unlistedphenomena/nexuswizz/src/content/zero-knowledge-proofs/index.md

 Verifiable computation is another application of zero-knowledge technology for improving blockchain designs.
 Verifiable computing allows us to outsource computation to another entity while maintaining verifiable results.
 The entity submits the result along with a proof verifying that the program was executed correctly.

 Verifiable computation is critical to improving processing speeds on blockchains without reducing security.
-Understanding this requires knowing the differences in proposed solutions for scaling Ethereum.
+Understanding this requires knowing the differences in proposed solutions for scaling nexus.

 [On-chain scaling solutions](/developers/docs/scaling/#on-chain-scaling), such as sharding, require extensive modification of the blockchain’s base layer.
-However, this approach is highly complex and errors in implementation can undermine Ethereum’s security model.
+However, this approach is highly complex and errors in implementation can undermine nexus’s security model.

-[Off-chain scaling solutions](/developers/docs/scaling/#off-chain-scaling) don’t require redesigning the core Ethereum protocol.
-Instead they rely on an outsourced computation model to improve throughput on Ethereum’s base layer.
+[Off-chain scaling solutions](/developers/docs/scaling/#off-chain-scaling) don’t require redesigning the core nexus protocol.
+Instead they rely on an outsourced computation model to improve throughput on nexus’s base layer.

 Here’s how that works in practice:

-- Instead of processing every transaction, Ethereum offloads execution to a separate chain.
+- Instead of processing every transaction, nexus offloads execution to a separate chain.

-- After processing transactions, the other chain returns the results to be applied to Ethereum’s state.
+- After processing transactions, the other chain returns the results to be applied to nexus’s state.

-The benefit here is that Ethereum doesn’t have to do any execution and only needs to apply results from outsourced computation to its state.
+The benefit here is that nexus doesn’t have to do any execution and only needs to apply results from outsourced computation to its state.
 This reduces network congestion and also improves transaction speeds (off-chain protocols optimize for faster execution).

 The chain needs a way to validate off-chain transactions without re-executing them, or else the value of off-chain execution is lost.

 This is where verifiable computation comes into play.
-When a node executes a transaction outside of Ethereum, it submits a zero-knowledge proof to prove the correctness of off-chain execution.
-This proof (called a [validity proof](/glossary/#validity-proof)) guarantees that a transaction is valid, allowing Ethereum to apply the result to its state—without waiting for anyone to dispute it.
+When a node executes a transaction outside of nexus, it submits a zero-knowledge proof to prove the correctness of off-chain execution.
+This proof (called a [validity proof](/glossary/#validity-proof)) guarantees that a transaction is valid, allowing nexus to apply the result to its state—without waiting for anyone to dispute it.

 [Zero-knowledge rollups](/developers/docs/scaling/zk-rollups) and [validiums](/developers/docs/scaling/validium/) are two off-chain scaling solutions that use validity proofs to provide secure scalability.
-These protocols execute thousands of transactions off-chain and submit proofs for verification on Ethereum.
-Those results can be applied immediately once the proof is verified, allowing Ethereum to process more transactions without increasing computation on the base layer.
+These protocols execute thousands of transactions off-chain and submit proofs for verification on nexus.
+Those results can be applied immediately once the proof is verified, allowing nexus to process more transactions without increasing computation on the base layer.

 ### Reducing bribery and collusion in on-chain voting {#secure-blockchain-voting}